Weekly Wednesday Webinar Series

 Tools

-Apply EF-informed, neurodiversity-affirming strategies to assessment, case conceptualization, and intervention planning.
+Apply EF-informed, neurodiversity-affirming strategies to case conceptualization and intervention planning.

 Course Outline